kpolicar/ACCE_2026/Labs/Lab2/README.md

 SSH into DAS-5 and copy the Lab2 directory to your home folder.
 Each task lives in its own subdirectory with a `.cu` source file and a batch script.

-Edit the source file to complete the TODOs, then submit from within the task directory:
+Edit the source file to complete the TODOs, then make and run from within the task directory:

 ```bash